 Projector pros

-- Screen size With the right projector set up, you can watch a movie as the filmmaker intended, or even super-size your PC screen for showing off those holiday photos.
+- Screen size With the right projector setup, you can watch a movie as the filmmaker intended or supersize your PC screen to show off those holiday photos.

 - Cost Projectors are usually cheaper than comparable HD TVs.
 A 108-inch TV, for example, would cost tens of thousands (if you can find one), but getting the same screen size and equivalent HD picture quality could cost well under £1,000 with a projector.

-- Viewing experience Many people feel that due to the larger screen size and lower overall brightness than a TV, projectors can provide a more comfortable and cinematic viewing experience.
-Alongside high definition, you can also buy 3D projectors and 4K projectors for a sharper picture.
+- Viewing experience Some people feel that projectors provide a more comfortable and cinematic viewing experience than TVs due to the larger screen size and lower overall brightness.
+For a sharper picture, you can buy 3D and 4K projectors as well as high-definition models.

 Projector cons

-- Light Unless you have the curtains closed or blinds firmly down, a projector’s performance will be affected by any ambient light in a room.
-Even in a darkened room, any light creeping under the bottom of a curtain can affect the contrast and quality of the image.
-Opting for blackout blinds or curtains can help stop any extra light getting in.
+- Light Unless you have the curtains closed, a projector’s performance will be affected by any ambient light.
+Even in a darkened room, light creeping under the bottom of a curtain can affect the contrast and quality of the image.
+Opting for blackout blinds or curtains can help.

-- Sound Some projectors have built-in speakers, but realistically with a screen that big you will want to invest in a good home cinema audio system to do it justice.
+- Sound Some projectors have built-in speakers but you may want to invest in a home cinema audio system to do your big screen justice.